briannhinton/dwt-astro/src/content/photos/davidson.md

 ---
-location: "Testing Collections"
+location: "Anderson Valley"
-info: "This is testing collections"
+info: "Ashville, North Carolina"
 image:
     src: /photos/photo.jpeg
     alt: This is a test of photos